 Influencers on Instagram have a nasty habit of posting content that trivializes the objectification of women, violence and adultery.
 They refer to themselves as “comedians” because no one else will.

 If the trend continues, these videos will eventually warp young malleable minds to believe that this type of crass humor and behavior is acceptable.

-One of his videos, captioned “” is equally uninspired as it is nauseating.
+One of his videos, captioned “When She Knows How to Get What She Wants!” is equally uninspired as it is nauseating.

 In the video, Piques’ apparent girlfriend enters the room in a skintight jumpsuit and asks if she can have some money to buy herself a new purse.
 Because women are not independent and must ask the breadwinner for an allowance, right?
 Piques makes a face and disdainfully declines.